The Evolution & History of Fixed Index Annuities

-In the world of retirement planning, Fixed Index Annuities or FIAs have grown up and weathered the storms of adolescence to become a well rounded and stable retirement income choice.
-A look at the history of these retirement income vehicles provide some key insights to how they have evolved to answer the income, growth, and legacy planning needs of millions of Americans.
+A look at the history of fixed index annuities as retirement income vehicles provides some key insights to how they have evolved to answer the income, growth, and legacy planning needs of millions of Americans.
 Read on to find out more about the beginnings of FIAs.

-FIAs entered the financial scene with a bang rather than a long pondered or meandering progression of product changes.
+Unlike other investments, the history of fixed index annuities began with a bang, rather than a long pondered or meandering progression of product changes.
 The big bond market massacre of 1994, where federal interest rates ratcheted up 1.5% in one year caused massive flux with cautious investors.
 Nothing was safe.
 It was tempting to just hide money in your mattress again, which is never a good idea to support your retirement.

 The first fixed indexed annuity was developed in 1995 by a Canadian company, Keyport Life, to provide their clients with interest credited above their standard minimum guarantee by buying call options on an equity index.
 In this way, the annuity was hedging its guaranteed interest rates paid to subscribers with a product that had potential for paying out even higher interest rates.